ShauryaDusht/social-media-app/README.md

 ---

-# Micro-Blogging Website Project Status
+# Project Status

-This section outlines the progress and current status of the Micro-Blogging Website Project.
+This section outlines the progress and current status of the Micro-Blogging Project.

 ## Phase 1: Environment Setup - [DONE]
 - Set up environment